kalxas/rasdaman/doc/main/05_geo-services-guide.rst

 Semantics
 ^^^^^^^^^

 A ``describe()`` operation returns a description of the coverage resulting from the coverage expression passed, consisting of domain set, range type, and metadata, but not the range set.
 As such, this operator is the WCPS equivalent to a WCS ``DescribeCoverage`` request, and the output adheres to the same WCS schema.

-The coverage description generated will follow the coverage's type, so one of Rectified Grid Coverage (CIS 1.0), ReferenceableGridCoverage (CIS 1.0), General Grid Coverage (CIS 1.0).
+The coverage description generated will follow the coverage's type, so one of Rectified Grid Coverage (CIS 1.0), ReferenceableGridCoverage (CIS 1.0), or General Grid Coverage (CIS 1.0).

-By default, the coverage will be provided as Rectified or Referenceable Grid Coverage (in accordance with its type); optionally, a General Grid Coverage can be generated instead.
-However, generation of a General Grid Coverage structure can be enforced through ``"outputType=GeneralGridCoverage"``.
-As JSON is supported only from OGC CIS 1.1 onwards this format is only available (i) if the coverage is stored as a CIS 1.1 General Grid Coverage (currently not supported) or (ii) this output type is selected explicitly through ``extraParameter``.
+By default, the coverage will be provided as Rectified or Referenceable Grid Coverage (in accordance with its type); optionally, a General Grid Coverage can be generated instead through ``"outputType=GeneralGridCoverage"``.
+As JSON is supported only from OGC CIS 1.1 onwards this format is only available (i) if the coverage is stored as a CIS 1.1 General Grid Coverage (currently not supported) or (ii) this output type is selected explicitly through an ``extraParameter``.

 **Efficiency**: The ``describe()`` operator normally does not materialize the complete coverage, but determines only the coverage description making